Descendants of the Sun

 Descendants of the Sun (Korean: 태양의 후예) is a 2016 South Korean television series starring Song Joong-ki, Song Hye-kyo, Jin Goo, and Kim Ji-won.
-It aired on KBS2 from February 24 to April 14, 2016 for 16 episodes.
-KBS then aired three additional special episodes from April 20 to April 22, 2016 containing highlights and the best scenes from the series, the drama's production process, behind-the-scenes footage, commentaries from cast members and the final epilogue.
+It aired on KBS2 from February 24 to April 14, 2016, for 16 episodes.
+KBS then aired three additional special episodes from April 20 to April 22, 2016, containing highlights and the best scenes from the series, the drama's production process, behind-the-scenes footage, commentaries from cast members.
+The story is about two soldiers, Yoo Si-jin (Song Joong Ki) and Seo Dae Young (Jin Goo) who faces difficulties in their love lives as they navigate the challenges of military duty and personal relationships.

-The series was a major hit in South Korea where it drew a peak audience share of 38.8%.
-It received several awards, such as winning the Grand Prize in television at the 52nd Baeksang Arts Awards; and was named the Most Popular Show of the year by Korea Broadcasting Advertising Corporation.
+The series was major hit in South Korea, where it drew peak audience awards; and was named the Most Popular Show of the year by Korea Broadcasting Advertising Corporation.

-The show was broadcast across Asia where it was hugely popular, and has been credited with a rise in tourism to Korea.
+The show was broadcast across Asia, where it was hugely popular, and has been credited with a rise in tourism to Korea.
 Local adaptations have aired in the Philippines and Vietnam, and an adaptation is planned in China.
 The actors in the show also received international recognition.